TensorDuck/stock-dashboard/README.md

 ## Prerequisites

 You must have docker installed for your particular OS.
+See: https://docs.docker.com/get-docker/

 ## Quickstart